 The main goal here is to create a clutter free room in which family members and guests feel comfortable.

 Start retooling this family hub by taking a good look around the room.
 Are your shelves too jam-packed to do justice to the photos, book collections, and family heirlooms that vie for space there?

 If so, begin by stripping the shelves bare of all objects.
-After a good dusting, put things back in a balanced assortment of large and small items.
-Place books you rarely read on the shelf nearest the floor and a grouping of smaller, lighter items on the next shelf up.
+After a good dusting, put things back in a balanced assortment of large and small items so that the overall look and feel is clutter free..